andrewmcodes/haml-lint-action/README.md

 ## :warning: Gotchas

-Due to the GitHub Check Runs API, we can only return 50 annotations per run.
+1. Due to the GitHub Check Runs API, we can only return 50 annotations per run.
 See [here](https://developer.github.com/v3/checks/runs/#output-object) for more info.
+2. There is a bug with the Checks API that might cause your runs to get jumbled in the UI, but they will all still run and render annotations in the diff correctly.
+3. You can't use --version with multiple gems.
+You can specify multiple gems with version requirements using `gem install 'my_gem:1.0.0' 'my_other_gem:~>2.0.0'`

 ## :camera_flash: Screenshots